 EMDR and PTSD

-One of the therapies which has been found to be effective in helping people with PTSD is EMDR (Eye Movement Desensitisation and Reprogramming).
+One of the therapies which have been found to be effective in helping people with PTSD is EMDR (Eye Movement Desensitisation and Reprogramming).
 You can find out more about studies which have been done on its effectiveness HERE.

 We're not sure exactly how EMDR works, but there are theories.
 We do know the left and right hemispheres (sides) of the brain control different elements of our experiences.
-For example the right hand side is visual, emotional and intuitive whilst the left hand side is more verbal and analytical.
+For example, the right-hand side is visual, emotional and intuitive whilst the left-hand side is more verbal and analytical.

 EMDR involves techniques which are thought to encourage the event being processed more normally so it becomes just a memory.
-These techniques are simple and non intrusive, such as following a light with your eyes while you think about the situation which is giving you problems.
+These techniques are simple and non-intrusive, such as following a light with your eyes while you think about the situation which is giving you problems.
 Afterwards, you still remember the event but the emotional reaction is much less powerful and may not be there at all.

 Some people say this works because the eye movement mimics REM, the way our eyes flicker when we are dreaming; dreaming is thought to be one way in which we naturally process our experiences.
 Another theory is that the movements encourage both halves of the brain to be active so the message passes more easily from one to the other.
 Either way, PTSD has a good record of working with this type of issue.